tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome class to day 2 of Unit 13, this should be a fun one since students will go more in-depth on using AWS to deploy machine learning models.
+Welcome class to day 2 of Unit 13, this should be a fun one since students will go deeper on using AWS to deploy machine learning models.

-Explain to students that we will use the free tier of AWS and the trial period for some of the services.
-Slack out the following resources to be used as a reference to understand how the free offer of AWS works.
+Explain students that throughout this unit, we will use the free tier of AWS, as well as, the trial period for some of the services.
+Slack out the following resources to be used as reference to understand how the free offer of AWS works.

 * [AWS Free Tier Supplemental](../Supplemental/AWS-Free-Tier.md)